 Hurricane Dorian And The Islands Of The Bahamas

-NASSAU, Bahamas, Aug.
-31, 2019 /CNW/ -- The Bahamas Ministry of Tourism & Aviation (BMOTA) continues to track the progress of Hurricane Dorian, which is now a Category 4 hurricane that is expected to remain extremely dangerous through the weekend as it slowly moves west, tracking to be near or over the Northwestern Bahamas on Sunday, September 1.
+NASSAU, Bahamas, Sept.
+1, 2019 /CNW/ -- The Bahamas Ministry of Tourism & Aviation (BMOTA) continues to track the progress of Hurricane Dorian, which has been upgraded to a Category 5 hurricane.
+Hurricane Dorian is expected to remain extremely dangerous through Monday, September 2 as it slowly moves west, tracking over parts of the Northwestern Bahamas on Sunday, September 1.

-"This is a dynamic weather system that we are monitoring closely to ensure the safety of our residents and visitors," said Bahamas Ministry of Tourism & Aviation Director General Joy Jibrilu.
+"This is a dynamic weather system that we continue to monitor closely to ensure the safety of our residents and visitors," said Bahamas Ministry of Tourism & Aviation Director General Joy Jibrilu.
 "The Bahamas is an archipelago with more than 700 islands and cays, spread over 100,000 square miles, which means that the effects of Hurricane Dorian will vary greatly.
-We are deeply concerned about our northern islands, yet are relieved that most of the nation, including Nassau and Paradise Island, will remain unaffected."
+While we are relieved that most of the nation will be unaffected, we are deeply concerned about our neighbors in The Abacos and Grand Bahama Island.
+At this time we are offering every level of support to these islands which will be impacted today."

 Resorts and attractions in the Bahamian capital of Nassau, as well as neighboring Paradise Island, remain open.
-The Lynden Pindling International Airport (LPIA) is operating as normal today and it is anticipated that the airport will be open for operations tomorrow, Sunday, September 1, although airline schedules may vary.
+The Lynden Pindling International Airport (LPIA) remains open as of noon today, and will issue another update at 3:00 p.m.
+EDT.
+Travelers should check with their airline directly as schedules may vary.

 Islands in the Southeastern and Central Bahamas remain unaffected, including The Exumas, Cat Island, San Salvador, Long Island, Acklins/Crooked Island, Mayaguana and Inagua.

-Hurricane Dorian is moving toward the west at about 8 miles per hour and this motion is expected to continue through today.
-Maximum sustained winds are near 150 miles per hour with higher gusts.
-Some strengthening is possible today.
+Hurricane Dorian is moving toward the west at about 7 miles per hour.
+Maximum sustained winds have increased to nearly 180 miles per hour with higher gusts.

-A slower, westward motion is forecast to continue.
-On this track, Hurricane Dorian should move over the Atlantic well north of the Southeastern and Central Bahamas today; be near or over the Northwestern Bahamas on Sunday, September 1 and be near the Florida Peninsula late Monday, September 2.
+A slower, westward motion is forecast to continue for the next day or two, followed by a gradual turn to the northwest.
+On this track, the core of Hurricane Dorian will continue to move over Great Abaco and move near or over Grand Bahama Island later tonight and Monday.

 Hotels, resorts and tourism businesses throughout the Northwest Bahamas have activated their hurricane response programs and are taking all necessary precautions to protect visitors and residents.
 Visitors are strongly advised to check directly with airlines, hotels and cruise lines regarding possible impacts to travel plans.